yrlu/Teaism/README.md

 ## Teaism

-A light weighted, flexible, and efficient deep learning library for embedded and mobile devices.
+A light weighted, flexible, and efficient deep learning library for CUDA-based embedded and mobile devices.